Top 10 Free and Open Source Reporting Tools in 2020

 The data entry function makes this reporting software distinctive from others.
 Users can write the data back to the database via the web reports created by FineReport.

-Besides, various open APIs make FineReport more flexible than open-source reporting tools to be integrated with other systems.
+Besides, various open APIs make FineReport more flexible than open-source reporting tools to be integrated with other systems, and more efficiently to be customized.

 JasperReports Server Community Edition is Jaspersoft’s free version.
 It is one of the most popular open-source reporting tools.
 It is licensed under GPLv2 and is written in Java.
 This reporting tool supports multiple data sources, as well as supports various exporting formats such as PDF, HTML, CSV, and XML.